lizaodawn/IMMARKUS-wiki-clone/t_05-Data-Model-Mode.md

 * The properties belonging to or inherited from the parent to the child class are shown on the row of the parent class.

-* On the row of the child class, you can only see the properties specifically added to the child class (see the "location site" parent and "survey area" on **figure 14**).
+* On the row of the child class, you can only see the properties specifically added to the child class (see the properties for "location site" parent and "survey area" child on **figure 14**).

 Classes that do not have children have no drop-down menu (blue square on **figure 14**).